parsonsmatt/exceptional-haskell/typed-exceptions.md

 We can use the ExceptT functions to handle the specific exception.
 But we havne't "really" handled it, according to the types -- there's nothing in the types that say that this isn't still a problem!
+The error channel still contains Can'tFindThing, even though we've caught and handled it.

-# Finer Errors
+# Refined Errors

 Note:

-Let's use a bit of the advice I mentioned earlier: single constructor for error types.
+Let's refine our error types.
-Here's our new error type:
+Instead of having a monolithic error type for the entire application, let's have a whole bunch of exception types.
+Then our functions can throw only the error type they actually throw!

 ```haskell